udayakumar-s/ej2-angular-docs/ej2-angular/grid/editing/validation.md

 {% previewsample "page.domainurl/code-snippet/grid/edit-cs33" %}

-### Custom validation based on dropdown change
+## Custom validation

-You can apply validation rules and messages to a column based on another column value in edit mode.
-You can achieve this requirement by using the custom validation feature of Grid.
+You can define your own custom validation rules for the specific columns by using **Form Validator custom rules**.

-In the following sample, dropdownlist edit type is used for the **Role** and **Salary** columns.
-Here, you can apply the custom validation in the **Salary** column based on the value selected in the **Role** column.
+In the below demo, custom validation applied for **CustomerID** column.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}